radekstepan/apps-b-builder/README.md

 ###Component config file

 To write a component config file in JSON refer to the [standard](https://github.com/component/component/wiki/Spec).
-For custom types that `apps-b` handles enlist these source files in the `apps-b` section.
-This way our component can be installed by the default installer yet our builder know where to look for custom source files.

-Remember, only source files (not JS or CSS) go to the `apps-b` section.

 ```javascript
 {